 For more details on Statutory Sick Pay, click here.

 Those on lower incomes who are required by NHS Test and Trace to self isolate and cannot work from home will be supported by a £500 payment.

 Employment and Support Allowance

-These changes also mean that if you are affected by Coronavirus, will be able to access the benefit system without the need for medical evidence or to attend a work capability assessment.
+If you are affected by Coronavirus, you will be able to access the benefit system without the need for medical evidence or to attend a work capability assessment.
 The seven waiting days for Employment and Support Allowance for new claims will not apply.
 It will be payable from day one.

 Working Tax Credit